pulumi/pulumi-hugo/themes/default/content/solutions/ai.md

 overview:
     title: Scale AI Infrastructure using Python
     description: |
-        Pulumi makes it easy to provision, scale, and manage artificial intelligence (AI) and machine learning (ML) infrastructure across any cloud.
-You can use standard programming languages, like Python, to write infrastructure as code (IaC) programs that automate the infrastructure for your data pipelines, model training clusters, and backend services.
-Pulumi eliminates the silos between infrastructure and data science teams, allowing you to get to market faster.
+        Pulumi streamlines provisioning, scaling, and management of artificial intelligence (AI) and machine learning (ML) infrastructure across any cloud.
+Using familiar programming languages, including Python, develop your infrastructure as code (IaC) to automate data pipelines, model training clusters, and backend services.
+Pulumi dissolves the barriers between infrastructure and data science teams, accelerating your time to market.

 benefits:
     title: Why Pulumi?